Parent of a Current Student

 Cookeville, TN 38505-0001

 Welcome!
-The Office of Disability Services appreciates the interest of parents.
-After all,
+The Accessible Education Center appreciates the interest of parents.
+After all, many

-many times, you are the primary reason students are at Tennessee Tech.
-You've seen
+times, you are the primary reason students are at Tennessee Tech.
+You've seen them

-them through their high school years and naturally you have a vested interest in your
+through their high school years and naturally you have a vested interest in your student's

 resources and access needed to sail through TTU successfully.

-The Office of Disability Services appreciates the interest of parents.
+The Accessible Education Center appreciates the interest of parents.
 After all, many times, you are the primary reason students are at Tennessee Tech.
 You've seen them through their high school years and naturally you have a vested interest in your student's education.
 Let us assure you we want to provide your student with the disability resources and access needed to sail through TTU successfully.

 - Release of Information